-The Fund has undertaken initiatives aimed at ensuring compliance with the requirements of the Regulatory Authority.
+On regulatory and compliance risk, the Fund has undertaken initiatives aimed at ensuring compliance with the requirements of the Regulatory Authority, NBFIRA.
 The Fund is currently working on milestones that will enable achievement of the expectations of the Regulatory Authority within the agreed timeframes.